In-Person or Mail

 To create a My Tax Account login and make SDC payment go to SDC Payment w/ login.

-To make a payment without a My Tax Account login go to SDC Payment without login. https://tap.revenue.wi.gov/NonTax/_/
+To make a payment without a My Tax Account login go to SDC Payment without login. https://tap.revenue.wi.gov/NonTax/_/ or mail payment to:

 Municipal Court Resources